Orion (mythology): Early life and family

-The margin of the Empress Eudocia's copy of the Iliad has a note summarizing a Hellenistic poet who tells a different story of Orion's birth.
+Another version of Orion's birth, preserved in scholia and later mythographers, credits him as autochthonous.
 Here the gods Zeus, Hermes, and Poseidon come to visit Hyrieus of Tanagra, who roasts a whole bull for them.
-When they offer him a favor, he asks for the birth of sons.
-The gods take the bull's hide and urinate into it and bury it in the earth, then tell him to dig it up ten months later.
-When he does, he finds Orion; this explains why Orion is earthborn.
+When they offer him a favor, he asks for a son.
+The gods take the bull's hide and urinate into it and bury it in the earth.
+Ten lunations later, Hyrieus digs up the hole and finds the infant Orion.
+There are several references to Hyrieus as the father of Orion that connect him to various places in Boeotia, including Hyria; this may well be the original story (although not the first attested), since Hyrieus is presumably the eponym of Hyria.
+He is also called Oeneus, although he is not the Calydonian Oeneus.